 A research released by Ghana Education Service (GES) and UNICEF revealed the significant consequences of limited knowledge about menstrual hygiene practices for girls and society in general during 2017 Menstrual Hygiene Management (MHM) day celebrated in Accra, Ghana.
 According to the research, 50% of adolescent girls in Ghana did not know anything about menstruation before they had their first period with 95% of girls sometimes miss school due to menstruation.

 The imported sanitary pads are made from chemical products, too costly and inaccessible to rural areas, less eco-friendly and target mostly city dwellers.

-PRIDE Sanitary Pads are the only sustainable and locally produced product available to these women.
+AFRIPRIDE Sanitary Pads are the only sustainable and locally produced product available to these women.
 It is pads of the women for the women and by the women.
-PRIDE Sanitary Pads are organic, biodegradable and affordable napkins made from banana/plantain fiber and other local materials.
+AFRIPRIDE Sanitary Pads are organic, biodegradable and affordable napkins made from banana/plantain fiber and other local materials.
 Women are integrated in the whole value chain from raw material production to manufacturing and distribution.

 We work with the Ghana Education Service and Ministry of Gender, Children and Social Protection to promote the distribution of our pads and education to schools/communities in need as well as Ministry of Food and Agriculture to train and advises banana/plantain farmers to increase production for reverse logistics and intercropping farming towards community livelihood empowerment